Tips for When You Need to Move Your Furry Friend

 It’s normal for pets to hide when you move into a new house, but it’s also normal to see behavioral problems temporarily escalate.
 Your pet may refuse a meal, may have potty accidents, or may even start barking or pacing.
-Sometimes, pets are overly protective of their owners in a new environment, so be mindful of that as well.
-If you’re purchasing new furniture for your new home, here are some tips for protecting your furniture from your pet.
+Sometimes pets are overly protective of their owners in a new environment, so be mindful of that as well.
 Once your furry friend adjusts to the new home, those behaviors should return to normal.

 Give Extra Snuggles

 If ever there was a time to shower your pet with some extra attention, this is it.
 A few extra snuggles go a long way to helping your pet feel comfortable and at home.
 Even if your pet acts out and behaves poorly, remember that it’s because of the change and not because your pet is naughty.
 If needed, seek help from your veterinarian or a pet trainer so behaviors can be adjusted.
 Always keep the focus positive and show lots of love to your furry loved one.